uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: The Devil
   + upright: Shadow self, attachment, addiction, materialism
   + reversed: exploring dark thoughts, detachment, release, restoring control
++ The Wanderer's Oracle: Mountain ‖ Wind
+  + situation: The Wanderer on the mountain path struggles against a strong wind which threatens, at times, to blow them off the path completely.
+  + admonition: Keep your footing and cling to the very rocks when necessary.
+There's no turning back now, and if you make it, your reward will be great.
 + Greek Myth: The Labors of Heracles - 2\.
 The Lernaean Hydra
   + mode: with help from Iolaus and a firebrand
   + results: He gains a virulent poison